edevil/kubernetes-deployment/README.md

 ## Change storage media type to protobuf

-After all previous steps have been taken and the cluster is table, alter the API server descriptor to change the `storage-media-type` flag from `application/json` to `application/vnd.kubernetes.protobuf`.
+After all previous steps have been taken and the cluster is stable, alter the API server descriptor to change the `storage-media-type` flag from `application/json` to `application/vnd.kubernetes.protobuf`.